grassdeerdeer/PDE-Solver/README.md

 ---

-For compressible fluids, the density $\rho$ can vary with time and space.
+The Compressible Navier-Stokes Equations are used for high-speed flows where the density $\rho$ can vary with time and space, such as in aerodynamics and combustion processes.
 The Compressible Navier-Stokes include an additional energy equation to account for changes in internal energy and temperature.
 The general form of the **compressible Navier-Stokes** equations is:

 $$
 \begin{gathered}